ReactiveX/RxSwift/Documentation/UnitTests.md

 XCTAssertEqual(result, expectedResult)
 ```

-Another option is to use the `materialize` operator which allows you to more granularly examine your sequence.
+Another option would be to use the `materialize` operator which lets you more granularly examine your sequence.
 It will return a `MaterializedSequenceResult` enumeration that could be either `.completed` along with the emitted elements if the sequence completed successfully, or `failed` if the sequence terminated with an error, along with the emitted error.

 ```swift
 let result = try fetchResource(location)